Lorna Williams

 tel: 01905 542081

-Lorna is the PGCE Early Years (3-7) cohort lead and the Early Years subject lead, supporting the development of Early Years in Primary initial teacher education at the University of Worcester.
+Alongside this, Lorna assumes the roles of PGCE Early Years (3-7) cohort lead and Early Years subject lead, contributing to the advancement of early years education in Primary Initial Teacher Training (ITT) at the University of Worcester.

 Qualifications